 After completing a 12-year prison sentence in Italy for anti-nuclear actions, Marco Camenisch was extradited to Switzerland where he is to serve the remainder of a 10-year sentence for similar activity there.
-The actions for which he has been imprisoned involve the use of explosives to destroy power lines which led to nuclear facilities.
-He is also due to stand trial for participation in a mass breakout from prison in which some prisoners hijacked a piece of heavy machinery and broke through rocks, some launched with slingshots.
+The actions for which he has been imprisoned involve the use masked, met the first assaults with rocks, some launched with slingshots.
 They also used home made clubs to smash shop windows and cars, and set a bus on fire (as a barricade?).